minervas/scheduled-serverless-fn/README.md

 Fortunately, the big players in cloud computing services have solutions aimed at reducing the boiler-plate involved in running code in the cloud.
 These solutions are commonly referred to as `Serverless`.
 Serverless is one step beyond traditional PaaS offerings.
-With Severless you code takes minimal time to "spin up" for the first time, only runs when invoked, is typically cheaper than persistent servers when those servers are underutilized, autoscales, and requires less deployment environment configuration than with most PaaS setups.
+With Severless your code takes minimal time to "spin up" for the first time, only runs when invoked, is typically cheaper than persistent servers when those servers are underutilized, autoscales, and requires less deployment environment configuration than with most PaaS setups.